Sri Rupa and Sri Sanatana Gosvamis

 "Glory to the all merciful Radha-Madana-Mohana!
 I am lame and ill-advised, yet they are my directors, and Their lotus feet are everything to me."

-Translating the commentary of Srila Bhaktisiddhanta Saraswati Prabhupada, Srila Bhaktivedanta Swami writes: "The author of Sri Caitanya Caritamrita offers his respectful obeisances unto the three Deities of Vrindavana named Sri Radha-Madana-Mohana, Sri Radha-Govinda-Deva, and Sri Radha-Gopinathaji.
+Translating the commentary of Srila Bhaktisiddhanta Saraswati Prabhupada, Srila A.C.
+Bhaktivedanta Swami Prabhupada writes: "The author of Sri Caitanya Caritamrita offers his respectful obeisances unto the three Deities of Vrindavana named Sri Radha-Madana-Mohana, Sri Radha-Govinda-Deva, and Sri Radha-Gopinathaji.
 These three Deities are the life and soul of the Bengali Vaishnavas, or Gaudiya Vaishnavas, who have a natural aptitude for residing in Vrindavana.